Welcome to Mrs. Abel's Math Class Website.

 You can fool yourself into thinking you can solve a problem when you are looking at the answer book or at a worked-out solution.
 Then when the exam comes around, your mind is a blank without the example to follow.
 Test your knowledge of

 a topic by working through exercises with a time limit and without looking at your text or notes.
 At the end, check your answers.
 If you can’t do the problems under these conditions, go back to the examples in your text and work more exercises until you can do them without looking to your book for help.
-The SAT, the AP test, college placement tests and every other standardized test has a time limit, and so will all tests and quizzes given in the course.
+The SAT, the AP test, college placement tests and every other standardized test has a time limit, and so will all tests and quizzes given in my course.

 5. Avoid the dark side.
 Almost without exception, cheating does not lead to higher grades.
 You might be able to